piotrmacha/union-api-plugin-template/README.md

 ```

-The releases are fetch from [union-api.cmake](https://github.com/piotrmacha/union-api.cmake) repository using GitHub API.
+The releases are fetched from [union-api.cmake](https://github.com/piotrmacha/union-api.cmake) repository using GitHub API.

 To change the release use `Nek\Set-UnionApiVersion`.
-It will update `Configuration.cmake` keys.
+It will update config keys in  `Configuration.cmake`

 ```powershell
 PS C:\dev\union-api-template> Nek\Set-UnionApiVersion 20240602.0235